I’m available to help residents in Mid & West Wales with education, environment, health and social services, transport, and other local issues.

-Joyce is a member of the Assembly Commission, the corporate body for the National Assembly for Wales, with responsibility for equalities and Assembly staff.
-She sits on the Assembly’s Equality, Local Government & Communities committee and chairs the Cross-Party Groups on Construction and Human Trafficking.
+Joyce is a member of the Senedd Commission, the corporate body for the Welsh Parliament, with responsibility for equalities and Senedd staff.
+She sits on the Senedd’s Climate Change, Environment, and Infrastructure, and

-Joyce is involved in a number of high-profile campaigns.
+Joyce is involved in a number of campaigns.
 She champions the White Ribbon cause, enlisting support to End Violence against Women.
-In 2010 she wrote Bordering on Concern, a report on Human Trafficking in Wales.
-Following its publication, the Welsh Government appointed the UK’s first anti-Trafficking commissioner.
-In 2009 Joyce launched the Women in Construction network; she continues to work with employers and trade bodies to get more young people and women into the construction industry.
+At the Assembly, she chairs the Cross-Party Groups on Construction and Human Trafficking.
+In 2009 Joyce launched the Women in Construction network; she works with

-Before her election to the Assembly, Joyce was leader of the Labour group on Pembrokeshire Council.
+Before her election to the Senedd, Joyce was leader of the Labour group on Pembrokeshire Council.
 She managed Women’s Voice, the Wales Women’s National Coalition, and was a senior member of the Wales Gender Budget Group and the NHS Equality Reference Group.

 Joyce has strong links to mid and west Wales.
-She was educated at Manorbier School, Cosheston School and Cardigan Comprehensive, and has run several businesses – public houses, restaurants and retail outlets in Ceredigion, Carmarthenshire and Pembrokeshire.
+She was educated at Manorbier School, Cosheston School and Cardigan Comprehensive, and has run several businesses – public houses, restaurants and retail outlets – in Ceredigion, Carmarthenshire and Pembrokeshire.

 Joyce returned to education as an adult, taking A-levels at Pembrokeshire College before reading Politics at Swansea University.
 She is married with three children and two grandchildren.

 Give me a 'Like' and 'Follow' on social media to stay updated on the latest campaigns, news and investment in Mid & West Wales.